toddledev/documentation/docs/05-the-editor/01-overview/index.md

 - [Packages](/the-editor/packages)
 - [Issues panel](/the-editor/issues-panel)

-Click on the background or press `Escape` to return to the element tree view from any other panel.
+Click on the background or press [kbd]Escape[kbd] to return to the element tree view from any other panel.

 ## Right panel
 The right panel displays different content based on your selection: